isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Programmes.md

 </p>
 <p><strong>Promoting Joy of Learning</strong>
 </p>
-<p>The Mathematics Department seeks to instil joy in learning Mathematics
+<p>The Mathematics Department seeks to instill joy in learning Mathematics
 through play, logical thinking games, and puzzles.
 To foster positive learning dispositions while strengthening pupils’ problem-solving and logical thinking skills, a Math Corner featuring logical thinking games and puzzles was launched during the Math Fiesta in Term 2, 2025.
-From 2026 onwards, pupils regularly utilise the Math Corner during recess, providing opportunities for informal learning and exploration.
+From 2026 onwards, pupils regularly utilize the Math Corner during recess, providing opportunities for informal learning and exploration.
 Teachers also integrate games into classroom lessons to reinforce mathematical concepts, develop problem-solving skills, and promote collaboration.
 Through these experiences, pupils demonstrate